ISTE-VESIT-ORG/BakerStreet-2020/README.md

 ## About The Project

 There are many great PHP websites available on GitHub, however, there are very few which explore new, fast and latest cloud databases like MongoDB Atlas.
-This is a quiz based website which is a result of event organised by ISTE-VESIT's quarantine event - 221B BakerStreet, where we tried our best to try something different and use all basic functionalities of PHP.
+This is a quiz based website which is a result of event organised by ISTE-VESIT's quarantine event - 221B Baker Street, where we tried our best to try something different and use all basic functionalities of PHP.

 What's Different?
 * Use of NoSQL database instead of traditional MySQL database.